Matt-FTW/dotfiles-docs/docs/getting-started/installation.md

     Now your good to go, check their documentation for more details on how to configure it.
 I personally use the default profile it comes with and I didn't had any issues.

+  - **Swipe Gestures**

+    You can have swipe gestures with your touchpad with the [libinput-gestures](https://github.com/bulletmark/libinput-gestures) program.

+    ```bash
+    yay -Sy libinput-gestures
+    ```

+    Next, start the daemon by placing the next line of code at the end of the [autostart file](https://github.com/Matt-FTW/dotfiles/blob/main/.config/hypr/scripts/autostart/services).

+    ```bash
+    libinput-gestures &
+    ```

+    Check their documentation to configure further.

   - **Bluetooth**

     Lets start by installing bluez (Bluetooth support) and overskride (GUI):